adriangohjw/adriangohjw.github.io/_posts/2021-09-28-improve-database-view-performance-with-materialized-view.md

 - Has lower tolerance for out-of-date data.
 E.g. Fintech or Medtech
 - The underlying data updates in a sporadical manner

-In the case of NodeFlair Salaries, our data set is growing consistently and we are fine refreshing our results every other minute, and thus, we went for method 1.
+In the case of NodeFlair Salaries, our data set is growing consistently at a predictable pace and we are alright with only refreshing our results every other minute.
+Therefore, we went with method 1.

 # <b>It's not for everyone (and that's fine)</b>